PrometheusVault/ember/README.md

 ```

 Need an attachable HUD?
 Run `./ember/ember_dev_run.sh` to keep a tmux session
 named `ember` alive and drop into the REPL on every login.
+Use `/help` for a
+short command list and `/man <command>` to read the full Markdown manpage in
+the terminal.

 ## Key capabilities